MonashNovaRover/nova/.github/pull_request_template.md

 - [ ] Assigned reviewer
 - [ ] Included unit tests (if necessary)
 - [ ] Merged/rebased testing into this branch
-- [ ] Moved task on trello to "code reveiw"
+- [ ] Moved task on notion to reveiw

 Remove an option if irrelevant to your changes